nocejo/trev/README.md

 ## Configuration file

-Default `trev` behavior can be configured, as well as pre-configured *review modes* can be defined in an optional configuration file named `trevrc` or `.trevrc`.
+Default `trev` behavior can be configured, as well as pre-configured *named reviews* can be defined in an optional configuration file named `trevrc` or `.trevrc`.
 See FILES for `trevrc` syntax and semantics.

 # EXAMPLES